vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

     > `$sddcManagerUser = "administrator@vsphere.local"`
     > `$sddcManagerPass = "VMw@re1!"`
     > `$sddcDomain = "sfo-w01"`
-    > `$powerState = "Shutdown"`
     - Run the PowerManagement-WorkloadDomain.ps1 script.
-    > `PowerManagement-WorkloadDomain.ps1 -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -sddcDomain $sddcDomain -powerState $powerState -shutdownCustomerVm`
+    > `PowerManagement-WorkloadDomain.ps1 -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -sddcDomain $sddcDomain -shutdown -shutdownCustomerVm`

-    > You can use the `-shutdownCustomerVm` parameter for a VI workload domain that does not run vSphere with Tanzu.
-When you use this parameter, the customer virtual machines are shut down before the ESXi hosts.
-As a result, those of them that use overlay-backed NSX segments lose connectivity until they are shut down.
+    > When you use `-shutdownCustomerVm` parameter, the customer virtual machines are shut down as first step of shutdown process.
-6. To shut down or start up the vRealize Suite components in the management domain, perform these steps.
+6. To shut down or start up the management domain, perform these steps.
     - Replace the values in the sample code with values from your environment and run the commands in the PowerShell console.
     > `$sddcManagerFqdn = "sfo-vcf01.sfo.rainpole.io"`
     > `$sddcManagerUser = "administrator@vsphere.local"`
     > `$sddcManagerPass = "VMw@re1!"`
-    > `$powerState = "Startup"`
-    - Run the PowerManagement-vRealizeSuite.ps1 script.
-    > `PowerManagement-vRealizeSuite.ps1 -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -powerState $powerState`
-7. To shut down or start up the management domain, perform these steps.
-    - Replace the values in the sample code with values from your environment and run the commands in the PowerShell console.
-    > `$sddcManagerFqdn = "sfo-vcf01.sfo.rainpole.io"`
-    > `$sddcManagerUser = "administrator@vsphere.local"`
-    > `$sddcManagerPass = "VMw@re1!"`
     - Run the `PowerManagement-ManagementDomain.ps1` script.
-    > `PowerManagement-ManagementDomain.ps1 -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -powerState Shutdown`
+    > `PowerManagement-ManagementDomain.ps1 -server $sddcManagerFqdn -user $sddcManagerUser -pass $sddcManagerPass -shutdown`
-    > `PowerManagement-ManagementDomain.ps1 -powerState Startup`
+    > `PowerManagement-ManagementDomain.ps1 -startup`
     During the shutdown operation, the script generates a ManagementStartupInput.json file in the current directory.
 The script then uses the file for the subsequent startup of the management domain.